Ford Galaxie: 1969–1974

 A complete redesign was offered for 1971.
 This included a horizontal wrap around front bumper with a massive vertical center section much in the vein of concurrent Pontiacs.
 Taillights lost the traditional "rocket" exhaust theme in favor of horizontal lights and trimmed center section.
 Rooflines were squared off and had a "formal" air.
 The XL was dropped, as were concealed headlight covers for the LTD. The convertible was moved to the LTD series in 1970 (1971 model year) and lasted through 1972.
 The engine line-up saw some changes for '71.
 The 351 2v V8 was now standard equipment on all full-sized Fords save for the lower-line Custom & Custom 500 versions where the 240 straight six was still the base power plant with a 302 2v V8 and up still offered as options.
 The optional 390 2v FE V8 was replaced mid-year by a new 335 series 400 2v V8.
 The 429 4v was still the top engine, while the police-only versions received a new 370 hp 429 'Police Interceptor' as their new top offering.
-A column-shifted 3-speed manual was still the base transmission on the 240,302 & 351 engines with Select-Shift automatic being optional but mandatory on all of the larger engines.
+A column-shifted 3-speed manual was still the base transmission on the 240, 302 and 351 engines with Select-Shift automatic being optional but mandatory on all of the larger engines.

 Models for 1972 were similar but the vertical center grille section was now not so prominent as the front bumper now continued across it and the rear bumper was enlarged with inset taillamps.
 This was also the final year for the 240 cuin six-cylinder engine and three-speed manual transmission (which was available only with the six-cylinder engine); all V8-powered Galaxies had SelectShift automatic transmission as standard equipment.

 The 1973 model was marginally shorter than previous models, but had a heavier, bulker appearance.
 Three towing packages were optional, each with increasing towing capacity.
 For law men, there were multiple Police package versions available with engines ranging from the 351 2v to the powerful 460 Police Interceptor.
 Taxi packages continued to be offered as well.
 All 1973 full-sized Fords now came with a 351 2v V8-engine and SelectShift automatic transmission as their base driveline.
 Four-door sedans with metal door frames were replaced with a new "Pillared Hardtop" model which featured a thin "B" post and frameless door glass.
 This body style was offered together with the traditional pillarless four-door hardtop.

 The 1974 model year was essentially a repeat of 1973, but it was the last year for the Galaxie 500 name.
 Ford elected to consolidate most of its full-size models under the popular LTD name for 1975, while reserving the base-model Custom 500 (which was below the Galaxie 500) nameplate for fleet buyers and private customers who insisted on the lowest-priced full-sized model possible.
 Power front disc brakes were standard.